 Let’s get one thing straight, shall we?
-Road trips should be a trip where you spend a lot of time getting from point A to point B and really enjoy it.
+I believe road trips should be a form of travel where you spend a lot of time getting from point A to point B. Where you enjoy the journey as much as the destination (you know, like that good old metaphor for life).
 To me, road trip perfection was that time I headed out of Los Angeles and took my sweet time to get Austin, as in 6 days amount of time.

 Yes, I drove just over 1800 miles which, yes, is about 400 miles out of the way according to Google Maps.
-And, yes, it could be driven in one day if you really wanted to but that is the last thing I wanted to do.
+And, yes, it could be driven in one day if you really wanted to but that is the last thing I ever want to do.

 So, we left early one morning from the West Coast and took our time, though we still drove anywhere from 100 to 400 miles a day.
-What I learned: this is a trip to do with your closest friends, like when you want to make like Thelma & Louise (sans roadhouse rowdiness or the last few feet), and when you want to stop and smell the cactus flowers.
+What I learned: this is a trip to do with your closest friends, like when you want to make like Thelma & Louise (sans roadhouse rowdiness or those last few fatal feet), and when you want to stop to smell the cactus flowers.

 DAY 1: LOS ANGELES TO PALM SPRINGS (~100 miles)